1jour1vin

 Robert Parker - Wine Advocate

-Palette Rosé 2024 offers a more restrained, introspective expression than recent vintages, yet remains one of the finest interpretations of this singular cuvée.
-Opening with aromas of blood orange, grapefruit, spring flowers, rose petals and a touch of spice, it is medium to full-bodied, round and fleshy, built around a soft phenolic structure and taut acidity.
-The finish is long, saline and delicately ethereal.
-Less exuberant today, it promises to evolve magnificently in bottle, gaining nuance and harmony with time.
-Once again, the Rougier family has skilfully met the challenges of the vintage to offer one of France's most seductive and age-worthy rosés.
+Palette Rosé 2024 offers a more restrained and introspective expression than recent vintages, while remaining one of the finest interpretations of this unique cuvée.
+Opening with aromas of blood orange, grapefruit, spring flowers, rose petals, and a touch of spice, it is medium-bodied to full-bodied, round and fleshy, built around a soft phenolic structure and taut acidity.
+The finish is long, salty, and delicately ethereal.
+Less exuberant today, it promises to evolve beautifully in the bottle, gaining nuance and harmony with time.
+Once again, the Rougier family has skillfully overcome the challenges of the vintage to offer one of France's most seductive and age-worthy rosés.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-From the top of the Château Simone slopes, you can see a Cézanne canvas: the centuries-old vines clinging to the limestone of Langesse open out to the north towards Mont Sainte-Victoire.
-"La Simone", as the Rougier family likes to call it, is certainly the most famous cru in the eyes of lovers of great Mediterranean white wines.
-It's true that René and Jean-François Rougier cultivate this white far from any technicality, displaying incredible breed, balance and fullness.
-One of the secrets lies in the slow pressing and twenty-month ageing in foudre, then in barrel.
-It's also the fruit of an 8-hectare plot, planted with several grape varieties, mainly clairette (with 2% muscat, which makes all the difference!), harvested and vinified as a blend.
-The rosé, Simone's other trump card, is always colorful and intensely fruity.
-It is highly concentrated on the palate, with good ageing potential.
-The reds have now reached the dimensions of some of the great wines of the southern Rhône Valley.
-The Grenache and Mourvèdre grapes give it a spirit embodied by a level of maturity and a heart on the palate that are more accomplished than in previous vintages.
+From the top of the hillsides of Château Simone, a Cézanne painting comes to mind: one can admire the century-old vines clinging to the Langesse limestone, opening up to the north towards the Sainte-Victoire mountain.
+"La Simone," as the Rougier family likes to call it, is certainly the most famous vintage in the eyes of lovers of great Mediterranean white wines.
+It is true that René and Jean-François Rougier cultivate this white wine far from any technicality, displaying incredible breed, balance, and fullness.
+One of the secrets lies in the slow pressing and aging for twenty months in large oak vats, then in barrels.
+It is also the fruit of an 8-hectare plot, planted with several grape varieties, mainly Clairette (with 2% Muscat making all the difference!), harvested and vinified together.
+The rosé, Simone's other asset, is always colorful, with intense fruitiness.
+Its palate, with great concentration, shows aging potential.
+The red now rivals some of the great wines of the southern Rhône Valley.
+Grenache and Mourvèdre give it a spirit embodied by a level of maturity and a more accomplished mid-palate than in previous vintages.

 1JOUR1VIN PRICE